adstuart/azure-vnetflowlogs-wheretoenable/README.md

 ```
 ![](images/2024-05-22-16-37-38.png)

 Notice the change in the above output, the DestIP within my spoke (10.242.10.4) effectively is now richer in its data.
-I am able to pull out the DestVM name, along with any other field schema I wish to use.
+I am able to pull out the DestVM name, along with any other field I wish to use.

 This is a reflection on the fact we have enabled VNet Flow Logs on al VNets, and the fact the entire system (SDN<>Flow Logs<>Traffic Analytics) now has the ability to stitch everything together with the right level of visibility.